Supported accommodation – licences and common law tenancies

 Can I get a transfer or exchange?

-Not while you are in temporary accommodation.
+Not while you are in supported accommodation.
 You will have to wait until you get settled accommodation.
 Even then, it will only be possible to exchange your home if you are given a secure contract with a community landlord.

 How can I end my renting agreement?